permitio/permit-mongodb-secure-rag/README.md

 # Secure RAG Demo with MongoDB, Permit.io & LangChain

-This project demonstrates a Secure Retrieval-Augmented Generation (RAG) system using MongoDB, Permit.io, and LangChain.
+This project demonstrates how to set up a Secure Retrieval-Augmented Generation (RAG) system using MongoDB, Permit.io, and LangChain.
 It provides a secure AI agent that retrieves and generates responses based on user identity and permissions, ensuring agents can only access the data authorized for the users that instruct them.

 ## Table of Contents